-- The homes for sale in St. Helena include luxury estates, resort-style homes, and ranch properties.
+- St. Helena homes for sale can include luxury estates, resort-style homes, and ranch properties.
 Vacant lots are also available for those building their luxury home from the ground up.

 St. Helena is a lovely city that blends the rich history of Napa Valley

 with its present-day distinction as a region of world-class wineries.
 You’ll be enchanted by St. Helena’s 19th-century charm, beautiful sprawling vineyards, vibrant art scene, special gourmet treats, and Instagram-worthy sights.

 St. Helena is around 66 miles north of San Francisco and is found right at the heart of Napa Valley.
 More than 6,000 people call this city home

 , according to figures from the U.S. Census.
 Easy access to the area from the Bay Area via Interstate Highways 80 and 680 makes it a wonderful Napa Valley destination for an unhurried getaway.

 Wine, dine, shop, stroll, relax, enjoy – all these you can do and more here in St. Helena, especially if you decide to settle here soon!

 Even before settlers arrived during the days of the California Gold Rush, the Wappo Indians have already realized the richness of the land in Napa Valley.
 They were the Valley’s earliest-known inhabitants.

 Spanish and Mexican colonizers entered the Valley starting in the mid-1700s.
 After the 1846 Bear Flag Revolt, California was declared independent and became the 31st state of the U.S. in 1850.